Author: Ashton Lewis

 What is a Cryptocurrency Exchange?

-As a simple definition, a cryptocurrency exchange is a platform which you can use online to buy, sell and trade cryptocurrencies.
-Exchanges vary in regulation, legitimacy and trading options among several other factors.
+As a simple definition, a cryptocurrency exchange is a platform that you can use online to buy, sell and trade cryptocurrencies.
+Exchanges vary in regulation, legitimacy, and trading options among several other factors.

 Types of Cryptocurrency Exchanges